Camping in such a way that doesn’t end up in damage and destruction of the environment seems a no-brainer to me.

-But I’ve also learnt over the last few years that enjoying the outdoors responsibly is not a sentiment shared by all campers, and occasionally even hikers.
+But I’ve also learnt over the years that enjoying the outdoors responsibly is not a sentiment shared by all campers, and occasionally even hikers.

 I’m by no means perfect but I’m passionate about a few specific outdoor ethics.
 So here’s a little beginner’s guide to responsible camping.

 AUSTRALIA HAS GONE CAMPING